How to Plan a Road Trip – The Definitive Guide 2023

 1. Are Your Road Trip Plans Realistic?

 This is absolutely fine.
-I mean, this is why we plan in the first place, to be clear about what needs preparation to make your trip a success.
+I mean, this is why we plan in the first place, to be clear about what needs preparation to make your trip successful.

-For example, you may want to drive on an African safari but are not that confident to drive in, which will likely be tough 4×4 off-road conditions.
+For example, you may want to self-drive on an African safari but are not confident driving in the likely tough 4×4 off-road conditions.

 Do you proceed to drive the safari anyway, knowing your skill set is way below what it needs to be?
-Or, do you take the decision to complete a 4wd driving course first to upskill yourself?
+Or do you make the decision to complete a 4WD driving course first to upskill yourself?

-The initial road trip planning phase will help you realise how to make your road trip a reality.
+The initial planning phase will help you realise how to make your road trip a reality.

 windy road in norway mountains